-- 40. An intermediary relationship is where the firm enters into a business relationship with an intermediary who is acting for or on behalf of its customers and where the business relationship the firm has is with the intermediary and not the intermediary's customers.
-If the firm has assessed the ML, TF and PF risks of the relationship with the intermediary as low, it may, subject to certain criteria being met and only in respect of certain qualifying products and services, treat the intermediary as its customer for CDD purposes, instead of identifying and verifying the identity of the intermediary's customer(s). - 41.
+An intermediary relationship is where the firm enters into a business relationship with an intermediary who is acting for or on behalf of its customers and where the business relationship the firm has is with the intermediary and not the intermediary's customers.
+If the firm has assessed the ML, TF and PF risks of the relationship with the intermediary as low, it may, subject to certain criteria being met and only in respect of certain qualifying products and services, treat the intermediary as its customer for CDD purposes, instead of identifying and verifying the identity of the intermediary's customer(s).

 The firm should be aware that money launderers are attracted by the availability of complex products and services that operate internationally within a reputable and secure financial services environment.
-In this respect, the firm should be alert to the risk of an intermediary relationship being used to mask the true beneficial ownership of an underlying customer for criminal purposes. - 42.
-Section 9.8.2. of this Handbook sets out the criteria which must be met for an intermediary relationship to be established by the firm.
+In this respect, the firm should be alert to the risk of an intermediary relationship being used to mask the true beneficial ownership of an underlying customer for criminal purposes.

+42. Section 9.8.2. of this Handbook sets out the criteria which must be met for an intermediary 42. relationship to be established by the firm.
 In such cases the firm will not have a direct relationship with the intermediary's customer and it will therefore not be necessary to apply CDD measures to the intermediary's customers, unless the firm considers this course of action to be appropriate in the circumstances.
-The intermediary does however have a direct relationship with its customer. - 9.8.1.
-Risk Assessment - 43.
-Before establishing an intermediary relationship, the firm must undertake a relationship risk assessment of the proposed business relationship with the intermediary. - 44.
-Such an assessment will allow the firm to determine the risk in placing reliance on an intermediary and to consider whether it is appropriate to treat the intermediary as the firm's customer or whether it feels the risk would be better managed if it were to: - (a) treat the intermediary as an introducer in accordance with Chapter 10 of this Handbook; or - (b) apply CDD measures to the customer (including the beneficial owner and other key principals) for whom the intermediary is acting. - 45.
-Chapter 10 of this Handbook provides for the identification and verification requirements in relation to introduced business relationships, i.e. where an Appendix C business enters into a business relationship with the firm on behalf of one or more third parties, who are its customers. - 9.8.2.
-Criteria for Establishing an Intermediary Relationship - 46.
-When establishing an intermediary relationship, the firm must apply CDD measures to the intermediary to ensure that the intermediary is either: - (a) an Appendix C business; or - (b) a wholly owned nominee subsidiary vehicle of an Appendix C business which applies the policies, procedures and controls of, and is subject to oversight from, the Appendix C business;
+The intermediary does however have a direct relationship with its customer.

+9.8.1.
+Risk Assessment

+Before establishing an intermediary relationship, the firm must undertake a relationship risk assessment of the proposed business relationship with the intermediary.

+Such an assessment will allow the firm to determine the risk in placing reliance on an intermediary and to consider whether it is appropriate to treat the intermediary as the firm's customer or whether it feels the risk would be better managed if it were to:

+- (a) treat the intermediary as an introducer in accordance with Chapter 10 of this Handbook; or - (b) apply CDD measures to the customer (including the beneficial owner and other key principals) for whom the intermediary is acting.

+Chapter 10 of this Handbook provides for the identification and verification requirements in relation to introduced business relationships, i.e. where an Appendix C business enters into a business relationship with the firm on behalf of one or more third parties, who are its customers.

-excluding a trust and corporate service provider unless that trust and corporate service provider is licensed under the Fiduciary Law.
+9.8.2.
+Criteria for Establishing an Intermediary Relationship excluding a trust and corporate service provider unless that trust and corporate service provider is licensed under the Fiduciary Law.